janverschelde/PHCpack/src/doc/source/refman.rst

 The directory ``Circuits`` contains implementations of the algorithms which evaluate and differentiate polynomials in several variables using the reverse mode of algorithmic differentiation.

+The current state of the code in this directory is still experimental, mostly geared towards algorithmic correctness rather than performance.
+An efficient implementation is available in the GPU part of the source code.

 Truncated Power Series
 ----------------------